fi-tools/cf-forum/README.md

 * **write tests**
 * export everything (for migraiton and archive)
 * import from export
-* generic view-node-as feature
+* postgres via docker/compose/something -- with dev scripts ideally
+  * note there are mb issues with docker for WSL

 ### future todos

 * review efficiency of method of visibility/privacy enforcement?

 -----